packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 curl -sSL https://kurl.sh/privatepackagistkots | sudo bash
 ```

-To log in to the admin console you will need the password shown at the end of the install command.
+To log in to the admin console, you will need the password shown at the end of the install command.
 You can also always
-regenerate the admin console password via `sudo kubectl kots reset-password default`.
+regenerate the admin console password via `sudo kubectl kots reset-password privatepackagistkots`.

-After your Replicated Kubernetes is up and running you can follow the rest of the Packagist guide.
+After your Replicated Kubernetes cluster is up and running you can follow the rest of the Packagist guide.

 ### Replicated Configuration
 #### Replicated Setup
 Once Replicated’s services are installed on your server you need to access the management console on your browser.
 It’s available via SSL on port 8800.
-So open https://packagist.myintranet.com:8800/ in your browser (replace the domain with your own).
+Open https://packagist.myintranet.com:8800/ in your browser (replace the domain with your own).
 You will have to proceed despite the security warning (since your certificate is still missing).

 ![SSL Warning](/Resources/public/img/docs/self-hosted/console-tls-warning.png)